flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 ## Scalability: Training with Large Datasets

 Many embeddings in Flair are somewhat costly to produce in terms of runtime and may have large vectors.
 Examples of this are `FlairEmbeddings`, `BertEmbeddings` and the other transformer-based embeddings.
 Depending on your setup, you can set options to optimize training time.

 The main parameter you need to set is the `embeddings_storage_mode` in the `train()` method of the `ModelTrainer`.
 It can have one of three values:

 1. **'none'**: If you set `embeddings_storage_mode='none'`, embeddings do not get stored in memory.
 Instead they are generated on-the-fly in each training mini-batch.
 The main advantage is that this keeps your memory requirements low.
-However, this also means that embeddings get generated over and over again at each epoch.
-If you're using computationally costly embeddings such as BERT and you don't have a strong GPU, this may make training very slow.

 2. **'cpu'**: If you set `embeddings_storage_mode='cpu'`, embeddings will get stored in regular memory.
-This in many cases speeds things up significantly since embeddings only need to be computed in the first epoch, after which they are just retrieved from memory.
-A disadvantage is that this increases memory requirements.
-Depending on the size of your dataset and your memory setup, this option may not be possible.
+This slow down your inference when used with a GPU as embeddings need to be moved from GPU memory to regular memory.
+The only reason to use this option would be to not only use the predictions but also the embeddings after prediction.

 3. **'gpu'**: If you set `embeddings_storage_mode='gpu'`, embeddings will get stored in CUDA memory.
-This will often be even faster than 'cpu' since this eliminates the need to shuffle tensors from CPU to CUDA over and over again.
+This will often be the fastest one since this eliminates the need to shuffle tensors from CPU to CUDA over and over again.
 Of course, CUDA memory is often limited so large datasets will not fit into CUDA memory.
 However, if the dataset fits into CUDA memory, this option is the fastest one.

 ## Next